David Bashevkin: NCSY

 Bashevkin began his academic career as an associate director of education at NCSY, the youth division of the Orthodox Union, from 2010 to 2013 before becoming the group's director of education.
 As the leader of NCSY, he has directed many youth seminars and programs and has also developed curricula for staff and teens.

 Academia

 Bashevkin served as an adjunct professor at Long Island University from 2010 to 2011.
 He currently teaches courses on public policy, religious crisis, and rabbinic thought at YU in the Isaac Breuer College of Hebraic Studies as well as the Sy Syms School of Business.

 Podcasts

 Bashevkin developed a Tablet Daf Yomi podcast called Take One with Liel Leibovitz.
 In 2020, Bashevkin launched the 18Forty podcast to explore traditional Jewish topics in a contemporary context.
 The podcasts are organized by monthly topics, with each topic featuring 2–4 guests.
-Past topics havenincluded Biblical criticism, the "off the derech" phenomenon, and Jewish mysticism, and guests interviewed have included Marc B. Shapiro, Joshua Berman, Shulem Deen, Kelsey Osgood, Ammiel Hirsch, and Gil Student.
+Past topics havenincluded Biblical criticism, the "off the derech" phenomenon, and Jewish mysticism, and guests interviewed have included Marc B. Shapiro, Joshua Berman, Shulem Deen, Kelsey Osgood, Ammiel Hirsch, Jonathan Greenblatt, and Gil Student.
+18Forty grew beyond its podcast origins and now considers itself a media company that is "a modern virtual beit midrash—a vibrant forum where questions are embraced, curiosity is nurtured, and Jewish life is enriched."